Updated March 3, 2023

-LinkedIn is the platform specifically designed for B2B networking.
-As a B2B business in the ag sector, LinkedIn should be the cornerstone of your social-media strategy.
-It’s great for networking and is an invaluable recruiting tool for larger companies who want to stock their rosters with new talent.
+If you’re a B2B business in the ag sector, LinkedIn should be the cornerstone of your social media strategy.
+It’s great for networking and is an invaluable recruiting tool for larger agriculture companies that want to stock their rosters with new talent.
 Getting the most out of LinkedIn requires some in-depth strategy.
 So, consider these top tips:

 - Turn your LinkedIn company page into a lead-generation machine by adding conversion actions, such as links to your home page, in the description section.